ical4j/ical4j-user-guide/docs/template/agile.md

 ## Story

 A Story represents a single work item that can be implemented and tested independently of others.
-Typically, each Story will have its own acceptance criteria to define what a working implementation looks like.
+Typically, each Story will have its own acceptance criteria to define the parameters and constraints a working implementation.

 ## Epic